AseweSteve/Mental-Health_learn-_test/README.md

 # code_your_feels
-This repository is for sharing code that expresses and manages emotions.
-This could be an app, website, or tool that uses technology to support mental wellness.
-Submissions are open to any programming language.
-The deadline for submissions is May 26, 2023.
+This Project expresses and manages emotions.
+It uses technology to support mental wellness.

 #  &#128526; Feeling a little “blah” lately? &#128530;